 Who is a Qazi?
-A Qazi or Qadi was a judge appointed by the Sultan, ruling in accordance with the Islamic law, Shariah.
+A Qazi or Qadi was a judge appointed by the Sultan, ruling under the Islamic law, Shariah.
 The Qadi’s primary duty was to enforce the Shariah that transcended all other authority across the empire.
-All laws and practiced adhered to the shariah and were applied by the Qadi in a uniform manner throughout the empire.
+All laws and practiced adhered to the shariah and were uniformly applied by the Qadi throughout the empire.

-The Qadi adjudicated on the basis of his own reading of the laws and the Shariah, where the locals abides and accepted these rulings.
+The Qadi adjudicated based on his reading of the laws and the Shariah, where the locals abide and accepted these rulings.
 The Qadi’s position exercised more power than a judge.
-The qualification of the qazi are very strict.
+The qualification of the qazi is very strict.

 He constituted the link between the central government and the people.
-That is where jurisdiction of the qazi courts were explained so to control the authority of the qazi.
+That is where the jurisdiction of the qazi courts was explained so to control the authority of the qazi.

 The Qadi office first originated under the Abbasid Period of the 10th Century, when the Islamic Empire was strong and used centralized power to enforce Shariah norms of equality.
 During the period of the Abbasid Caliphate, the office of the qadi al-qudat (Chief Justice of the Highest Court) was established.

 Among the most famous of the early qadi al-qudat was Qadi Abu Yusuf who was a disciple of the famous early jurist Abu Hanifa.
 The power of the Qadi became more effective as the Ottoman Empire gradually decentralized.

 During the sixteenth and eighteenth centuries, the Ottoman Empire began to decentralize with the power of the Sultan falling short of totality.
 The Sultan himself became a top figure who was lost control throughout his state, especially in the provinces.